ethereum/eth2.0-pm/eth2.0-implementers-calls/call_012.md

    * p2p side, python daemon libp2p binding module is ready.
 Breaking it in with Trinity node
    * researching and supporting common modules (e.g. deposit contract)
  * Diederick [_(19:06)_](https://youtu.be/p1qHM2B8cGc?t=1146)
-   * stopped working on dark client
+   * stopped working on dart client
    * continued to work on other projects related to eth2.0 (all in Go)
    * LMD Ghost simulation
    * shuffling algorithm
    * considering jumping on the upcoming project from Geth (Firefly)

- * **Reminder from Danny:** as spec stabilizes there is no need to follow exactly the spec (e.g no test vectors for “get_current_epoch”)
+ * **Reminder from Danny:** as spec stabilizes please don't follow all of these helpers exactly.
+Make design decisions appropriate to your language and codebase.
+We will not be providing consensus tests for all the granular helpers (e.g no test vectors for “get_current_epoch”).

 # 3. Research Updates
 * Vitalik - [_(35:16)_](https://youtu.be/p1qHM2B8cGc?t=2116)
   * Been doing some work to get the Phase 1 spec up to a point where there's something viable ready for phase 1 by the end of February
-  * Already merged dev structrue of shard blocks and what gets committed to the shard block roots
+  * Already merged dev structure of shard blocks and what gets committed to the shard block roots
     * commitments are somewhat more complicated, but it's basically putting a bunch of shard blocks into a merkle tree
     * the thing that is still sitting in a PR is, basically everything that has to do with proofs of custody (but not including the proof of custody interactive game)
        * that includes things like the mechanism for how sub-keys work, penalties for revealing them early, the rules for when you have to reveal sub-keys that you used, challenging for data, etc.